top of page

 1. “Hard to follow”

-This often signals layout issues: broken paragraph spacing, bad scene breaks, or no clear transitions between character Point of View (POV)s.
-It’s especially important in romance, where emotional flow is everything.
+This often signals layout issues: broken paragraph spacing, bad scene breaks, or no clear transitions between character points of view (POVs).
+This is especially important in romance, where emotional flow is everything.

 2. “I kept losing my place”

 This usually points to inconsistent indentation, missing section breaks, or poor eBook re-flow formatting.
-This can make it difficult for readers to track where they are, especially on a phone or Kindle.
+It can make it difficult for readers to track where they are, especially on a phone or Kindle.

 3. “Felt amateurish”